emonty/pyos/docs/queues.md

     import uuid
     my_client_id = str(uuid.uuid4())

-Once you have your ID, you need to make it available to pyrax.
+Once you have your ID, you need to make it available to pyos.
 There are two ways:

 1) After authenticating, but before calling any Cloud Queues methods, set it directly: